 Enterprise customers who ask cloud providers for help with cloud compliance requirements may be looking in all the wrong places.
-Although cloud providers need to
+Although cloud providers need to understand the regulatory standards their customers are subject to, the onus of achieving cloud compliance is on the customer.

 Cloud providers should offer transparency in their service offerings, so that customers with regulatory compliance considerations attached to their data can select the most appropriate cloud environment -- which can include private, public or hybrid environments.
 Cloud providers should present infrastructure options to customers, keeping in mind that while there may not be a technical solution to solve cloud compliance concerns, cloud infrastructure options -- like shared or single-tenant environments -- can alleviate the anxiety associated with moving sensitive information to the cloud.